samstarling/phantomvis/README.md

 And for bonus points, we can use these same technologies to create slides in multiple sizes through the use of responsive design.

 It's important to note that these applications don't have anything to do with the actual sending of RadioVIS messages to a message broker for delivery to clients.
-This is just a framework for generating content.
+This is just a framework for generating RadioVIS content.

-## Example Image
+### Example Image

 [Examples can be found on the wiki.][examples]

-## Requirements

-* [PhantomJS][phantom]

-## Still To Do
+### Still To Do

 * Split example server out into separate app
 * Component to watch for 'expired' images